terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Introduction/Introduction.txt

 ================================================================================

 * \ :doc:`../Overview/index`\
-    Overview of Spring MVC and basic concepts of TERASOLUNA Global Framework is explained.
+    Overview of Spring MVC and basic concepts of TERASOLUNA Server Framework for Java (5.x) is explained.
 * \ :doc:`../TutorialTodo/index`\
-    Experience in application development using TERASOLUNA Global Framework through simple application development.
+    Experience in application development using TERASOLUNA Server Framework for Java (5.x) through simple application development.
 * \ :doc:`../ImplementationAtEachLayer/index`\
-    Knowledge and methods for application development using TERASOLUNA Global Framework are explained.
+    Knowledge and methods for application development using TERASOLUNA Server Framework for Java (5.x) are explained.
 * \ :doc:`../ArchitectureInDetail/index`\
-    Method to implement the functions required for general application development using TERASOLUNA Global Framework or features of each function is explained.
+    Method to implement the functions required for general application development using TERASOLUNA Server Framework for Java (5.x) or features of each function is explained.
 * \ :doc:`../Security/index`\
     Security measures are explained focusing on Spring Security.
 * \ :doc:`../Appendix/index`\
-    Describing the additional information when TERASOLUNA Global Framework is being used.
+    Describing the additional information when TERASOLUNA Server Framework for Java (5.x) is being used.

 Reading this document
 ================================================================================